Golf Tutorials

 Fog or Darkness

 At the end of the day, darkness forces the same decision.
-As dusk sets in, The Committee will suspend play and, if needed, schedule the completion for the following morning.
+As dusk sets in, the Committee will suspend play and, if needed, schedule the completion for the following morning.
 This is very common in professional tournaments with large fields and long daylight hours.

 When the Course Itself Becomes Unplayable